Maintenance Tips for Concrete Floors

 Diamond Impregnated Concrete

 The right concrete polisher will do more than just clean the floor.
-It will actually restore the shine, buff out light scratches and leave the surface looking like new.
+It will restore the shine, buff out light scratches and leave the surface looking like new.
 While the floor should be swept and dry mopped daily, you also need to have it buffed every few months.
 If you have high traffic areas, you may want to increase the polishing frequency.
 The diamond impregnated pads are used wet or dry to maintain the floor’s polished finish and keep it looking impressive.

 Focus on Specialized Cleaners

 Specially formulated cleaners do more than just clean the surface or even polish the floor.
-They have minerals that actually bond with the floor to strengthen the finish.
-Referred to as conditioners, they have mineral compounds like calcium, potassium and silicates that work with the elements in the concrete to prevent scratches and abrasions.
+They have minerals that bond with the floor to strengthen the finish.
+Referred to as conditioners, they have mineral compounds like calcium, potassium, and silicates that work with the elements in the concrete to prevent scratches and abrasions.
 Use these formulated compounds for regular concrete cleaning.

 Concrete floors with a beautiful polished finish will mimic the look of tiles or high-end products, but they do require some regular maintenance.
 Daily cleaning will avoid most problems, but they’ll also need to be polished regularly basis to restore the shine.
 With the right care, you can expect your concrete floors to stand up to regular traffic and last for decades to come.